mikelee1313/SPO-Sharing-Scripts/README.md

 **AnonymousEdit** = Anyone Links
 **Flexible**: People you choose

+Key Takeways:

+•	When viewing Org-wide sharing links, you may see a subset of users in the “SPGroup Users” column.
+These are the users that clicked (redeemed) the link.

+•	Once a user clicks the sharing link (redeems the invitation), they are dynamically added the “SPGroup Users” group.

+•	Company wide link invitations can be redeemed by clicking the link, e-mailing the link, or dropping the link in a Teams chat.

-When using Org-wide sharing links,  you will see from above that the “SPGroup Users” only list a few users.
-These are the users that clicked the link.
-Once a new user clicks the sharing link, they are dynamically added the “SPGroup Users” group.
-If a user is not listed this group, they will not automatically have access to the file and Copilot will not be able to discover this data during prompt response.
+•	If a user is not listed this group, they will not automatically have access to the file and Copilot will not be able to discover this data during prompt response.